LoranceChen/libgit2-travel/README.md

 - create first commit
 - create a commit to exist HEAD commit
 - merge (non-fast forward) two commits in non-conflict situation
-- commit amend only commit message & amend commit message and tree
+- commit amend only commit message
+- amend commit message and tree
+- create a file in a directory path
 - ...

 ## Todo